-- A guestion to the chair. - May not interrupt a speaker. - Question referring to anything that does not fall under the category of Pointof Parliamentary Enquiry, Point of Order or Point of Personal Privilege. - Example: "At what time do we adjourn for lunch?" - ALSO: Question asking for a statement by the Chair or clarification on an issue. - Example: "Could the Chair please explain to the house, whether the Darfur Liberation - Army has signed the Darfur Peace Agreement?"-be aware, however, as somedelegates might use this in order to get their opinion across. - The respective Chair should hold a short statement and swiftly move on with Business.
+- A question to the chair. - May not interrupt a speaker. - Question referring to anything that does not fall under the category of Point of Parliamentary Enquiry, Point of Order or Point of Personal Privilege. - Example: "At what time do we adjourn for lunch?" - ALSO: Question asking for a statement by the Chair or clarification on an issue. - Example: "Could the Chair please explain to the house, whether the Darfur Liberation Army has signed the Darfur Peace Agreement?"
+Be aware, however, as some delegates might use this in order to get their opinion across. - The respective Chair should hold a short statement and swiftly move on with the session - Raised by delegate to raise a follow up question to their point of information.
+It can be raised once per point of information at most.